2018 Colby Commencement Schedule of Events

 At 9 p.m.
-Saturday, Campus Drive along Johnson Pond will close for about 15 minutes for a fireworks display.
+Saturday, Mayflower Hill Drive near the rugby field will close for about 15 minutes for a fireworks display.
 Runnals Drive will be closed to traffic all day Saturday and Sunday (see campus map).

 Where is parking for the commencement ceremony?

 Beginning at 7 a.m.
 Sunday, Colby security officers will direct parking.
 Drivers will be directed to Mary Low, Lunder, Roberts, Athletics, and Facilities lots, and lots will be closed once they are full.
 Parking on Mayflower Hill Drive is restricted and spaces in Eustis Lot and on Bixler Drive (see campus map) are reserved for those with special permits.
 (To secure special parking permits call Director of Campus Events Karen Ledger in advance at 207-859-4735.)

 Restrooms are available in the Lovejoy Building and in Cotter Union.

 When does commencement start, and how long does it last?